basho/basho_docs/source/languages/en/riak/community/index.md

 ### Events on Meetup.com

 We have local meetups everywhere from Paris to San Francisco and back again.
-To find the one closest to you, search for [Riak on Meetup.com](http://riak.meetup.com/).
+To find the one closest to you, search for [Riak on Meetup.com](http://www.meetup.com/find/riak/).

 ### Riak on IRC

-The [#riak IRC room on irc.freenode.net](http://irc.lc/freenode/riak) is a great place for realtime help with your Riak issues and questions.
+The [#riak IRC room on irc.freenode.net](http://irc.lc/freenode/riak) is a great place for real-time help with your Riak issues and questions.

 ### The Basho Blog

-Members of the Basho team blog frequently on [The Basho Blog](http://blog.basho.com).
+Members of the Basho team write frequently on [The Basho Blog](http://blog.basho.com).

 ### Videos

-You can watch all the Basho curated videos [on YouTube](https://www.youtube.com/user/BashoTechnologies) and a few others on the [Basho Vimeo Page](http://vimeo.com/bashotech/videos).
+You can watch all the Basho-curated videos [on YouTube](https://www.youtube.com/user/BashoTechnologies) and a few others on the [Basho Vimeo Page](http://vimeo.com/bashotech/videos).

 ### Other Social